akasya-db/f1-race-analytics/README.md

 # Akasya F1DB — Formula 1 Performance Analytics Platform

 **Akasya F1DB** is a web‑based analytics platform that merges real Formula 1 data with user‑generated racing data from multiplayer simulations.
-The goal is to let racing enthusiasts compare their own performance with real‑world F1 results through interactive statistics, visualizations, and database‑driven insights.
+The goal is to let racing enthusiasts compare their own performance with real‑world F1 results through interactive statistics, and database‑driven insights.

 ## 🌍 Project Vision